KhaelK138/linux-master-password/README.md

 ## Adding a Skeleton Key to Linux

-Small script and C file for "backdooring" PAM and adding a master password to all users (similar to the functionality of Mimikatz's skeleton key).
+Small script and C file for "backdooring" PAM and adding a master password ("master_password") to all users (similar to the functionality of Mimikatz's skeleton key).
 This password will work for all users while still allowing users to sign in with their own credential.

 **WARNING!!**